ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 git clone https://github.com/chriskempson/base16-gnome-terminal.git ~/.config/base16-gnome-terminal
 ```

-The above command will use git to clone Chris's theme repository from GitHub into your home/.config directory.
+The above command will use git to clone Chris's theme repository from GitHub into your `home/.config` directory.
 Next we need to execute all of the theme shell scripts.
 This git.io link is a short link to a simple shell script that should do just that.
 This command takes several seconds to run, so give it a minute.

 ``` bash
 curl -fsSL http://git.io/vOpiF | bash
 ```

-All of the base16-gnome-terminal themes should now be available in your terminal under  `Edit --> Profiles`.
-Make sure to select the *Profile used when launching a new terminal:*.
+All of the base16-gnome-terminal themes should now be available in your terminal under  **Edit -> Profiles**.
+Make sure to select the **Profile used when launching a new terminal:**.
 You will need to restart your terminal after making any changes.

-Now that our terminal is nice and pretty, let's get Zshell set up to make it a bit more user friendly.
+Now that our terminal is nice and pretty, let's get Z Shell set up to make it a bit more user friendly.

 ``` bash
 sudo apt-get install zsh
 ```

-You can run Zsh simply by typing `zsh` into your shell and hitting enter.
+You can run Zsh simply by typing `zsh` into your terminal prompt and hitting enter.
 The first time you do this, you will be asked to set up Z Shell.
 I am comfortable with the defaults, so I usually just type `0` to exit and create the ~/.zshrc file.
-Typing `1` will give you the chance to go through and tweak the configuration though.
+Typing `1` will give you the chance to go through and tweak the configuration to your liking.

 Now make Zsh your default shell.